bufbuild-ru/docs/docs/migration-guides/migrate-from-prototool/index.md

 ## Prototool cons

 - By far the biggest con of Prototool is that it both uses a third-party Protobuf parser that isn't tested to cover every edge case of the Protobuf grammar, while additionally shelling out to `protoc` to verify that files are valid.
 The third-party Protobuf parser Prototool uses has had issues in the past with breakages, and as this parser doesn't verify that what it's parsing is actually valid Protobuf, Prototool shells out to `protoc` to verify validity.
 This means that Prototool is susceptible to both breakages for valid Protobuf files (if the parse fails), as well has having all the drawbacks of shelling out to `protoc`, especially parsing of `protoc` output.
 Prototool attempts to [parse stderr](https://github.com/uber/prototool/blob/0d05c76a4ff28512cc1c5d4b172ad55c26f141c6/internal/protoc/compiler.go#L48) from `protoc` output, which has breaking changes across minor versions of `protoc`.
 By default, Prototool downloads `protoc` for you, which is helpful for many cases, but can cause issues if the download [fails](https://github.com/uber/prototool/issues/512), the cache is corrupted, or if the `protoc` version isn't locked.
-We highly recommend reading [our discussion](../../reference/internal-compiler/) on Protobuf compilation for more details.Instead, `buf` lets you use either the [internal compiler](../../reference/internal-compiler/) that's tested to cover every edge case and only parse valid files, or use `protoc` output as `buf` input.`buf` can actually use [many types of input](../../reference/inputs/), including `protoc` output, local or remote Git repositories, and local or remote archives. `buf` never shells out to external commands to perform any of its functionality. `buf` also has no cache as it doesn't need to cache any external binaries to perform its functionality.
+We highly recommend reading [our discussion](../../reference/internal-compiler/) on Protobuf compilation for more details.

+  Instead, `buf` lets you use either the [internal compiler](../../reference/internal-compiler/) that's tested to cover every edge case and only parse valid files, or use `protoc` output as `buf` input.

+  `buf` can actually use [many types of input](../../reference/inputs/), including `protoc` output, local or remote Git repositories, and local or remote archives. `buf` never shells out to external commands to perform any of its functionality. `buf` also has no cache as it doesn't need to cache any external binaries to perform its functionality.

 - Prototool runs file discovery for your Protobuf files, but provides no mechanism to skip file discovery and specify your files manually, outside of running commands for files one at a time, which breaks some lint and breaking change detection functionality. `buf` enables you to skip file discovery and specify your files [manually](../../build/overview/#limit-to-specific-files) for use cases that require this, such as [Bazel](../../cli/build-systems/bazel/).
 - Prototool's lint functionality lets you select a single group, currently `google`, `uber1`, or `uber2`, and then add and remove rules from that specific group. `buf` instead provides [lint categories](../../lint/rules/) that you can mix and match, and lets you exclude entire categories or rules if you want. `buf` also presents a clear path to add additional rules to new categories in a backwards-compatible manner without touching existing categories.
 - Prototool's breaking change detector can't be configured as to what rules it runs to verify breaking change detection. `buf`'s rules are fully configurable, including ignores on a per-directory or per-file basis for every breaking rule or category.